holmesjoli/OHRI_DB/README.md

 communicate a state of health that deviates for a health norm.
 Health conditions vary widely, encompassing states of health such as pregnancy as well as diseases such as depression and heart disease.
-Diseases, disorders, and syndromes are a subset of conditions (n = 112).
-Of the 130 conditions represented in the data, 33 can be categorized as chronic conditions under the [Centers for Medicaid and Medicare’s classification system](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Chronic-Conditions/CC_Main).
+Diseases, disorders, and syndromes are a subset of health conditions (n = 108).
+Of the 130 conditions represented in the data, 26 can be categorized as chronic conditions under the [Centers for Medicaid and Medicare’s classification system](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Chronic-Conditions/CC_Main).

+### Types of Decisions